 Alumni of Brown’s Undergraduate and Graduate Programs in Literary Arts go on to have active careers as fiction writers, as poets, as playwrights, as artists of literary hypermedia, and as university teachers of creative writing, composition and literature.
-A sampling of awards won by program alumni include a MacArthur Fellowship, an American Academy and Institute of Arts and Letters Award, a Pulitzer Prize, a Rome Fellowship in Literature, a New England Emmy, a Tony Award, an Obie, a New York Foundation for the Arts Fellowship, O. Henry Awards, the Iowa Prize for Short Fiction, Stegner Fellowships, a Royamont Fellowship, a National Book Award, Jerome Fellowships, and Howard Foundation Fellowships, among many others.
-Books by Literary Arts Program alumni have been published by dozens of well-known publishers, such as Harcourt Brace & Co.; Routledge; Henry Holt; Houghton Mifflin; Faber & Faber; Viking; Ticknor and Fields; William Morrow; Doubleday; Penguin; Random House; McMillan; and Knopf.
+A sampling of awards won by program alumni include MacArthur Fellowships, an American Academy and Institute of Arts and Letters Award, Pulitzer Prizes, a Rome Fellowship in Literature, a New England Emmy, a Tony Award, Obies, New York Foundation for the Arts Fellowships, O. Henry Awards, the Iowa Prize for Short Fiction, Stegner Fellowships, a Royamont Fellowship, a National Book Award, Jerome Fellowships, and Howard Foundation Fellowships, among many others.
+Books by Literary Arts alumni have been published by dozens of well-known publishers, such as Harcourt Brace & Co.; Routledge; Henry Holt; Houghton Mifflin; Faber & Faber; Viking; Ticknor and Fields; William Morrow; Doubleday; Penguin; Random House; McMillan; and Knopf.
 Many alumni also publish their work with distinguished small and mid-sized literary and university presses, including New Directions Publishing, Coffee House Press, McPherson & Co., New York University Press, Paradigm Press, and Oxford University Press.